Skip to content

 Error Handling

-PERS API uses a structured error handling system with security-first classification and correlation IDs for traceability.
+PERS API uses a centralized error handling system via the ErrorFactory pattern.

 {